joinemm/duplicate-finder/README.md

 # 🦀 Duplicate finder

-This small tool finds duplicate files in any directory specified by hashing every file using the extremely fast [xxHash](https://github.com/Cyan4973/xxHash) (64) then trying to insert it into a hashmap.
+This small tool finds duplicate files in any directory specified using the extremely fast [xxHash](https://github.com/Cyan4973/xxHash) (64) hashing algorithm

+It creates a new hashmap with xxHash set as the hashing fucntion, then tries to insert every file into it.
 On collision, the file is marked as duplicate and added to a deletion list.
 Once the scan is complete, the duplicate files are deleted.

 ### Performance